11matt556/mikrotikSync/readme.md

 ---

 ## RouterOS Scripts
-This section details the scripts that are run on RouterOS to facilitate pfSync.
+This section details the scripts that are run on RouterOS to facilitate mikrotikSync.

 ### /system/script/setMode
 `/system/script/setMode` does the heavy lifting of configuring RouterOS.
 It parses the comments on